The Jazz Epistles featuring Abdullah Ibrahim & Ekaya with Terence Blanchard

 Vouchers, promotional certificates, donated gift certificates, student discounts, senior discounts, children under 12 free discounts and 2 for 1 cards are not applicable for this show.

-The Pacific Jazz Institute at Dimitiriou's Jazz Alley is excited to announce a unique collaboration between jazz legend and founding member of Jazz Epistles Abdullah Ibrahim (piano), his 7-piece band Ekaya and 4x Grammy-winner Terence Blanchard (tumpet).
+91.3 KBCS and the Pacific Jazz Institute at Dimitiriou's Jazz Alley is excited to announce a unique collaboration between jazz legend and founding member of Jazz Epistles Abdullah Ibrahim (piano), his 7-piece band Ekaya and 4x Grammy-winner Terence Blanchard (trumpet).
 Show times Friday and Saturday at 7:30pm and 9:30pm.
 Doors open at 5:30pm each night.

 Legendary South African music - a concert to tell the story of The Jazz Epistles, arguably the most important jazz album ever recorded in its country’s history.
 This music was almost lost forever — only 500 copies were made in 1959, buried, and rediscovered decades later after the tyranny of apartheid.